Ynn/selfstar/intro-felix.md

 Now reload the [webconsole]({#link_web_console#}).
 It should not be working anymore.
 The reason is that the bundle is now considered inactive by the OSGi framework (as a consequence, it does not provide its Java servlet anymore).

-Restart the webconsole using start :
+Restart the Web console using start :
 {code lang="bash"}
 g! start 24
 {/code}